az-iB/fb_phtos_manager/README.md

 # FB Photos Manager

-smale web-app that let the user export his photos from Facebook
+smale web-app that let the user export his photos from Facebook using vueJS with requireJs

 ## Getting Started